 As an aside to this post, I’ve been having a lot of fun with the Keybow from Pimoroni.
-It’s a solderless 12-key Arduino keyboard project you can assemble with just a screwdriver (and maybe a spudger), then program with Lua and a micro-SD card.
+It’s a solderless 12-key Raspberry Pi keyboard project you can assemble with just a screwdriver (and maybe a spudger), then program with Lua and a micro-SD card.
 It took me a bit to get it up and running, but it was a great host to the Fn row from my first set of custom keycaps that hadn’t previously found a home (all the keyboards I’ve ever customized were 60%…).

 You can program the LEDs using a 1 x 12px PNG file, with each pixel representing an RGB color.
 Load that into the SD card and watch it light up.
 Add a few more columns of colors and it will start cycling.
 You can also manually assign colors in the config files, and have keys change their color when you press them (and other fun tricks).